automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tenontosaurus.md

 # Tenontosaurus
-## Description: This long-tailed herbivore was hunted by Deinonychus.
+## This long-tailed herbivore was hunted by Deinonychus.